-Based on feedback from parents, teachers, students and the community, a standards-based workgroup was formed to refine our system for the 2014-2015 school year.
+Based on feedback from parents, teachers, students and the community, a standards-based workgroup was formed to refine our system in 2014-2015.
 This workgroup includes representation from each building and grade level in the form of teachers, administrators and representatives from general education, special education and technology.
 This team researched experts in the field including Marzano, Guskey, Reeves, Stiggins, Wormeli and more.
-The 1-4 performance scale provides more definitive descriptors of performance than our previous M, P, W scale.
 It also offers more levels to better describe student performance and allow for more differentiation in instruction.